PavelKisliak/BitSerializer/README.md

 };
 ```

-### Serializing third party class (non-intrusive serialization)
+### Serializing third party class
-For serialize a third party class, which source cannot be modified, need to implement two types of Serialize() methods in the namespace BitSerializer.
+For serialize a third party class (non-intrusive serialization), which source cannot be modified, need to implement two types of Serialize() methods in the namespace BitSerializer.
 The first method responsible to serialize a value with key, the second - without.
 This is a basic concept of BitSerializer which helps to control at compile time a possibility of type serialization in the current level of archive.
 For example, you can serialize any type to a root level of JSON, but you can't do it with key.
 In other case, when you in the object scope of JSON, you can serialize values only with keys.
 ```cpp
 #include <iostream>
 #include "bitserializer/bit_serializer.h"